 The short answer is no, seriously.
-If that’s what you are looking for, we are afraid our services are not for you.
-At TuringTrader.com, we aim to provide value to investors, who are seeking to preserve what they have, and grow their nest egg slowly but steadily without taking on undue risk.
+If that's what you are looking for, we are afraid our services are not for you.
+At TuringTrader.com, we aim to provide value to investors seeking to preserve what they have and grow their nest egg slowly but steadily without undue risk.
 We want to stay away from baseless claims and promises, and we want no part in 'financial pornography.'
-Instead, our approach to investing is data-driven, using thorough computer simulations to better understand the characteristics of our portfolios.
+Instead, our approach to investing is data-driven, using thorough computer simulations to understand our portfolio's characteristics better.

 Is this Gambling?

 Again, the answer is no. We are investors like you, with a background in software engineering and signal-processing.
 We firmly believe that we can create an edge through quantitative analysis of historical prices.
 Our strategies attempt to benefit from known anomalies in the efficient markets, most importantly, momentum and mean-reversion.
 We combine this raw alpha with various money-management techniques.
 The resulting strategies are still volatile but have shown an edge in historical backtests.

 It depends on your angle.
 If you are serious about investing, you will probably agree that return figures are meaningless unless considered within proper context.
 There are multiple aspects at play here: the absolute returns, the time frame over which these were achieved, and the risk taken on the way.

 By applying leverage, it is possible to scale absolute returns arbitrarily.
 To compare strategies fairly, we need to evaluate if the profits made are worth the risk.
 This concept is called risk-adjusted returns.